mklabs/mincerize/readme.md

 ## Example

 Sourcemap is always generated relative to the input file.
-Debug statemens are always displated on STDERR, while STDOUT ouputs the final JS or CSS result (`--output` can also be used to redirect the output to a given file)
+Debug statements are always displayed on STDERR, while STDOUT ouputs the final JS or CSS result (`--output` can also be used to redirect the output to a given file)

 ```